-However, that's not true.
-It can be achieved with the right tools, the right skills and the right process, starting from cleaning and consolidating the data, to stapling down the merchandising principles, aligning the merchandising strategies with the assortment planning strategy and using software to apply it.
+You can achieve it with the right tools, the right skills and the right process.
+It includes cleaning and consolidating your data, stapling down your merchandising principles, aligning your merchandising strategies with your assortment planning strategy, and using software to apply it.

 With today’s competitive pressures, assortment optimisation is vital to customer satisfaction.
-Although the decision to optimise assortments can be seen as hard to implement, the right combination of data, strategic decisions and enabling software will ensure that the right mix of products is offered to the right shoppers.
+Although you could view the decision to optimise assortments as hard to implement, the right combination of data, strategic decisions and enabling software will ensure that you offer the right mix of products to shoppers.

 By combining internal and external market data with new predictive analytics software, you can explore multiple combinations and alternatives of category space and assortment plans, including assortment variations for each store cluster and format.

-In the long term, adopting an assortment planning strategy effectively will help you to better retain the loyalty of their shoppers.
+Adopting an assortment planning strategy will help you to retain the loyalty of your customers.

-Behind every successful business undertaking, product or project is a "methodology" which acts as the foundation on which everything else is built.
-In DotActiv’s Assortment Planning Software, assortments are built using Rules, Templates and Plans.
+Behind every successful business undertaking, product or project is a methodology that acts as the foundation.
+In DotActiv’s assortment planning software, you can build assortments using Rules, Templates and Plans.

-Rules are defined by individual calculations that are used in order to rank products within a database, and to generate an assortment based on specific attributes.
+Rules are individual calculations used to rank products within a database and generate an assortment based on specific attributes.

 These calculations relate to performance on non-performance based criteria such as Internal Market Sales Rank, Time on Shelf, Internal Market Units Rank, External Market Sales Rank, External Market Units Rank, House Brand, SKU size, Price, Brand, Colour, Flavour, and Profit.

-Usually, two or three rules are applied to each segment of a category, and once the correct assortment has been generated for each segment, the products are grouped in templates and plans.
+Usually, you would apply two or three rules to each segment of a category.
+Once you have generated the correct assortment for each segment, you can group the products into templates and plans.